top of page

 12%

-of AI researchers are women, in 2024.
+of AI researchers globally are women.

 Rethinking Unequal Systems